Shubh18s/python-project-setup/README.md

 1. Clone the repository and cd

-2. Once inside the cloned repo, run the `make new-project ...` command with three variables: PROJECT_NAME, PACKAGES and LOCATION to create a new project.
+2. Once inside the cloned repo, run the `make new-project ...` command to create a new Python project.

   #### Command Syntax:

   `make new-project PROJECT_NAME=<your_project_name> PACKAGES=<list_of_packages> LOCATION=<folder_path>`

   - For Windows users, please use `git bash` or a similar Unix-like terminal.

-- <your_project_name>: The name of the directory you want to create for your new project.
+  - PROJECT_NAME: (Required) The name of the directory you want to create for your new project.

-- <list_of_packages> (Optional): A space-separated list of Python packages to install in your virtual environment.
+  - PACKAGES: (Optional) A space-separated list of Python packages to install in your virtual environment.
+If missing, installs default packages (jupyter numpy pandas matplotlib)

-- <folder_path> (Optional): The location where to create new project.
+  - LOCATION: (Optional) The location where you want to create the new project.
 Defaults to the parent directory of `python-project-setup` folder.
 User can provide relative path to Makefile location (eg. - ../).
-  Note: For windows using git bash, use forward slash notation (eg. C:/Users/singh/repos)
+For windows use forward slash notation (eg. C:/Users/singh/repos) in Git bash.

-### Example:
+  #### Example:

   To create a project named 'nlp-chatbot' at location 'C:/Users/singh/repos'and install spacy and transformers using bash, run:

   `make new-project PROJECT_NAME=nlp-chatbot PACKAGES="spacy transformers" LOCATION="C:/Users/singh/repos"`